posener/gitfs/README.md

 This will cause all `gitfs.New` calls to automatically use the packed data, insted of fetching the data on runtime.

+By default, a test will also be generated with the code.
+This test fails when the local files are modified without updating the binary content.

+An interesting anecdote is that gitfs command is using itself for generating its own templates.

 #### Excluding files

 Files exclusion can be done by including only specific files using a glob